L-Kh-Hovhannisyan/L-Kh-Hovhannisyan/README.md

 ### Education
 I’m currently doing a Bachelor's degree in Applied Mathematics and Computer Science at <a href="https://shsu.am/en/">Shirak State University</a>.
-I am an computer science engineer by formal education and work full time as an software engineer.
-I discovered a love for pure mathematics during my bachelor studies in applied mathematics.
-So now I self-study pure mathematics as a hobby!

 At age 18, obtaining a university degree was the next step in my career.
 Because of my interests in computers, I decided that computer science would be a good match.
 This turned out to be not so true.
 While deeply intrigued by the subject of computational machines, I was not satisfied with just studying the workings of a machine built by man.